githwxi/ATS-Xanadu/srcgen2/xats2js/README.md

-version performs tail-recursion optimization (i.e., it translates a tail-recursive call into a jump, eliminating the need for allocating a new frame on the call stack), which makes it suitable for generating JS code that runs inside a browser (which often greatly limits the call stack size).
+version performs tail-recursion optimization (i.e., it translates a tail-recursive call into a jump, eliminating the need for allocating a new frame on the call stack), which makes it suitable for generating JS code that runs inside a browser (where the call stack size is often greatly limited).

 <!--
 ########################################################################